preciofishbone/OmniaDocs/team-collaboration/team-site-quick-edit/index.rst

 + to be able to add and remove site users in a quick and easy way,
 + to be able to edit the properties for the site.

 Which properties (fields) should be avaible is set in the site template for each type of site.
-Tthat can't be changed here.
-All sites created from a certain template always has the same properties fields.
+That can't be changed here.
+All sites created from a certain template always has the same property fields.

 To access Site Quick Edit, click the button: